thediyblogger/blog/content/blog/how-to-set-up-a-pinterest-business-account.md

 name = "How to create a new Pinterest business account" src = "/uploads/create-a-pinterest-business-account-2.png" [[pins]] pin_description = "Are you starting a new business and want to drive an insane amount of traffic to your website.
 Then setting up a Pinterest Business Account is essential.
 Whether you are creating a new Pinterest Business Account or converting an Individual Pinterest Account to a business profile, our easy how to guide has you covered.
-Get insights into which pins are driving traffic to your blog with analytics only available to Pinterest business accounts.
+Get insight into which pins are driving traffic to your blog with analytics only available to business accounts.
 Then convert that high traffic into revenue for your business." pin_image = "/uploads/how-to-setup-your-pinterest-business-account.png"

 +++